amberjohnsonsmile/collaborating-amber-and-paul/README.md

 ### Task 5 - Amber
 You should create an array of objects.
 Each object should have a name and age.

+### Task 6 - Paul
+You should create a new CSS file.
+Link to it from one of your HTML files.